Pontifical Institute for Foreign Missions

-The Pontifical Institute for Foreign Missions or PIME (Pontificium Institutum pro Missionibus Exteris; Pontificio Istituto Missioni Estere) is a society of secular priests and lay people who dedicate their lives to missionary activities in: Algeria, Bangladesh, Brazil, Cambodia, Cameroon, Chad, Guinea-Bissau, Hong Kong, India, Ivory Coast, Japan, Mexico, Myanmar, Papua New Guinea, Philippines and Thailand.
+The Pontifical Institute for Foreign Missions or PIME (Pontificium Institutum pro Missionibus Exteris; Pontificio Istituto Missioni Estere) is a Society of Apostolic Life formed by secular priests and consacrated brothers dedicated to the proclamation of the Gospel among peoples who have not yet heard of Jesus Christ.
+Faithful to its missionary charism ad gentes, PIME serves especially in regions where the Church is young, emerging, or not yet firmly established, working to form and strengthen local Christian communities and Churches.
+PIME Missionaries are present in: Algeria, Bangladesh, Brazil, Cambodia, Cameroon, Chad, Guinea-Bissau, Hong Kong, India, Indonesia (with the Bounded Missionary Families project),Italy, Ivory Coast, Japan, Mexico, Myanmar, Papua New Guinea, Philippines, Thailand, Tunisia and United States.